TrentBrick/PyTorchDiscreteFlows/README.md

 Implements Bipartite and Autoregressive discrete normalizing flows.
 Also has an implementation of MADE and a simple MLP.

 ## TODOs - Pull requests very welcome!
+* Reproduce the remanining figures/results from the original paper starting with the Potts models.
+* Implement the Sinkhorn autoregressive flow: https://github.com/google/edward2/blob/master/edward2/tensorflow/layers/discrete_flows.py#L373
 * Add non block splitting for bipartite.
-* Implement the MADE network from Edward2 found here: https://github.com/google/edward2/blob/master/edward2/tensorflow/layers/made.py
-    - The Karpathy MADE implementation I currently have is unable to accomodate onehot inputs and is thus broken.
-* Implement the Sinkhorn autoregressive flow: https://github.com/google/edward2/blob/master/edward2/tensorflow/layers/discrete_flows.py#L373
 * Ensure that the scaling functionality works (this should not matter for being able to reproduce the first few figures).
-* Reproduce the remanining figures/results from the original paper starting with the Potts models.

 ## Replication of Figure 2 Mixture of Gaussians